Roch Thériault: Arrest and conviction

 Lavallée underwent harsh treatment at the Ontario commune during the late 1980s, suffering welding torch burns to her genitals, a hypodermic needle breaking off in her back, and eight of her teeth being forcibly removed.
 Lavallée attempted to escape from the commune after Thériault cut off parts of her breast and smashed her head in with the blunt side of an axe, but upon her return he removed one of her fingers with wire cutters, pinned her hand to a wooden table with a hunting knife, and then used a cleaver to amputate her arm.

 In 1989, Thériault was arrested for assault after Lavallée had fled the commune again and contacted authorities, effectively dissolving the Ant Hill Kids.
 Provincial authorities had long-held suspicions about Thériault's cult due to the particularly primitive living conditions of its membership, but because the commune was officially registered as a church, officials were legally unable to investigate the adults, and could not do much except ensure the welfare of the children.
 Thériault was found guilty of assault for the amputation of Lavallée's arm and received a sentence of 12 years' imprisonment.
-The vast majority of the cult's followers abandoned Thériault after his arrest, but during his imprisonment he fathered another four children with remaining female members during conjugal visits.
 Lavallée's report allowed further investigation into Thériault's actions, exposing the wider abuses at the communes and Solange Boilard's murder.
 In 1993, Thériault pleaded guilty to second-degree murder for the death of Solange Boilard, and was sentenced to life imprisonment.

+Life in prison and death

+The vast majority of the cult's followers abandoned Thériault after his arrest, but Francine Laflamme, Chantal Labrie, and Nicole Ruel remained loyal, with whom Thériault fathered four more children, conceived during conjugal visits.
+All four babies were taken by child welfare services and put up for adoption.

 In 2000, Thériault was transferred to Dorchester Penitentiary, a medium-security prison in Dorchester, New Brunswick.
 In 2002, Thériault was rejected for parole as he was considered too high a risk to reoffend, and he never applied again.
+Between 2002 and 2006, Laflamme, Labrie, and Ruel left Thériault and returned to Quebec.

 In 2009, Thériault tried to sell his artwork on a United States-based website MurderAuction.com, which called itself a "true crime auction house" and was willing to sell some of Thériault's drawings and poetry.
 The Correctional Service of Canada prevented Thériault's works leaving Dorchester Penitentiary, and Stockwell Day, the Canadian federal Public Safety Minister at the time, wrote to the Correctional Service to express concern that the killer was benefiting from work in prison.